Still A Soldier

 A Nashville icon for more than two decades, Trace Adkins has made his mark on the country-music industry.
 11 million albums sold.
 Time-honored hit singles.
 Momentous, fiery and always memorable live performances.
-Grammy nominations.
+GRAMMY nominations.
 CMT and ACM awards.
+Nearly 200 million plays on YouTube.
 Hell, even a slew of movie and TV roles have come the Grand Ole Opry member’s way.
 But ask Adkins what’s left to prove in his career and the small-town Louisiana native says it’s simple: the itch remains.
 To create.
 To collaborate.
 To continually feel the excitement that comes after whipping up a new song out of thin air and laying it down to tape.
 It’s what, after all these years, he says he still craves.
-“It’s an adrenaline rush and I love it,” says Adkins, who spent much of last year in a Nashville studio writing and recording Something’s Going On, his 12th studio album — released March 31 — and his first release on his new label, BBR Music Group/Wheelhouse Records.
+“It’s an adrenaline rush and I love it,” says Adkins, who is back in the studio working on a new project via, BBR Music Group/Wheelhouse Records.
 “There’s nothing else like that,” the Louisiana naive offers.
 “That is still my favorite thing to do in this business.
 Go into the studio with just some lyrics and a melody and then let the finest musicians in the world help take it and turn it into something magical.
 It liberates me.
 I just dig it!”

-Working with some of Nashville’s most respected songwriters including Shane McNally, Tyler Farr and Craig Campbell, Something’s Going On is a true snapshot of a country icon at a special moment in his life: reflecting on how he’s gearing back his wild rock-star ways (“Watered Down”), finding his sweet spot in a changing world (“Jesus and Jones”), and never forgetting his down-home roots (“Country Boy Problems”).
-Produced by Mickey Jack Cones, the LP, like the bulk of his previous releases, Adkins says, is a window into his life.
+Working with some of Nashville’s most respected songwriters, Adkins continues to find ways to connect with his fans through music while recording what he describes as autobiographical songs throughout his career.
 “Over the years people have asked me ‘How could we get to know you?’
 Well, if you really wanted to know who Trace Adkins is go back and listen to the album cuts on the records I’ve done over my career.
 Those are the songs that reflect where I was in my head at the time I made that record.”

 Adkins says he’s profoundly touched that he serves as an inspiration to a younger generation of country artists, much in the way he revered icons like Johnny Cash and Merle Haggard when first moving to Nashville.
 “I dig it.
 I want to be in that position,” he says of taking the reigns as an elder statesman of the genre.
 “I want to be looked at that way.
 I want those guys to think and know they can walk up to me and ask me anything and know that I’m here for them and I’ll help them however I can.
 I relish that position.

-Lest you think however that Adkins has lost any of his trademark passion and killer instinct for his craft, the 55-year-old is as fired up as ever to be back on the road this summer, touring behind Something’s Going On and completing his 12th USO tour.
+With one million followers on Spotify and over one billion spins on Pandora (10 million spins per month), the longstanding country icon has yet to lose any of his trademark passion and killer instinct for his craft.
+The 57-year-old is as fired up as ever to be back on the road this year, taking his music to the fans once again.
 “I get a kick out of it.
 I still enjoy the camaraderie, the band of brothers, your crew and your band.
 I’m an old jock.
 I like team sports,” he says of a continued passion for touring.
 “I like it when the new guy is closing for me and we turn it up a notch or two and just absolutely kick his ass.
 You go out and put a boot in somebody’s ass!”